DataDog/documentation/content/en/metrics/custom_metrics/historical_metrics.md

 ## Ingestion billing

 Historical Metrics are billed under the Custom Metrics billing SKU.
-Billable custom metrics are determined by the timstamp of the metrics submitted, regardless of whether they are submitted today or 12 months later.
+Billable custom metrics are determined by the timestamp of the metrics submitted, regardless of whether they are submitted today or 12 months later.
+For more information, see the [Custom Metrics billing][3] documentation.

 {{< img src="metrics/custom_metrics/historical_metrics/diagram_historical-metrics-ingestion_billing.png" alt="Diagram showing how Historical Metrics is billed based on the timestamp of the metric" >}}